 The most exciting day was when my boss tossed what he thought was his finished unlit cigar into his metal trash can and the trash caught on fire.
 Three men running around trying to find the nearest fire extinguisher!
 I calmly took my trash can and dropped it into the one on fire, smothering it.
 Silly little female secretary.

 I paid Mom and Dad rent while I worked and life was better in the summer, especially weekends.

 For the first time I had a little money for clothes and kept a tight budget for everything in a spiral-bound secretarial notebook.
 I used this method for years.
 Under budgeted “Entertainment” was music and movies.
 Sometimes I could get Dad to take me and Mary or me and Natalie to the bus stop and pick us up in Akron after lunch, shopping, or a movie, and we had better not be late.
 Ever since, I have been an anxious stickler for being on time.
 We went to the Palace or the Loews Theatre for movies.
 I dare say: They don’t make theaters like this any more—like entering a beautiful castle with fancy gold coving, ornamental moulding and heavy red curtains.

 Mary and I often bought a few pieces of chocolate at the Fanny Farmer store nearby to take into the movie with us.
 We even tried chocolate-covered ants from the Polsky’s department store on Main.
 We saw Mary Poppins, 2001, and a terrible science fiction film.
 The last was so amateur I recall seeing the zippers on the back of the aliens’ costumes!

 Our favorite lunch was the Tea House Inn, and a couple times the summer after I began college Mom joined us.
 We three loved Chinese food and the delicious oolong tea they made in a huge pot.
-That tea got us gabbing away like crazy.
+The caffeine in that tea got us gabbing away like crazy.